How much is cable TV costing you a month? Further, how much entertainment value is it bringing you?

 That is why it is time to cut the cable to save money.

 Of course, Netflix might not provide all the movies or TV shows you want to watch.
 You can add Hulu Plus to your streaming list.
 Hulu Plus costs $7.99 a month, too.
 The service specializes in TV shows, streaming most of them starting one day after they air.
+Also, if you are still interested in watching live television, you can subscribe to Hulu with Live TV for $39.99 per month.

 Even if you buy a streaming set-top box, subscribe to Netflix, Hulu Plus and Amazon Instant Video, you should still save money each month compared to cable TV subscriptions.
 Also, when you rely on streaming video, you only pay for the channels you want and will watch.